bfanselow/Python-Tutorials/GIL.md

 ## CPython GIL

 * GIL enforces that only a single thread is running at any given time.
-As such, python threads to run in a (timeslicing) concurrency environment, instead of a true parallel environment..
+As such, python threads to run in a (timeslicing) concurrency environment, instead of a true parallel environment.
-* GIL privent (most) but not all race-conditions.
+* GIL prevents most, but not all race-conditions.
-* When in doubt use a lock when modifying any resource in a multi-threaded environment.
+* When in doubt, use a lock when modifying any resource in a multi-threaded environment.

 #### Race Condition